Kevinhaoting/website/content/projects.md

 title: Projects
 ---
 ## Projects
-Here are some projects I have been working on:
+Here are some projects and assignments I have been working on:

 - [Project 1 Exploratory Data Analysis](/Project1/)